| OnlineMBA.com Staff

 Why We Focus on Online Education

-We focus on MBAs, devoting our resources to broad, deep, data-driven analysis of the many aspects of online MBA programs.
-We strongly believe in the value of MBA degrees, because they boast such high return-on-investment for students.
-MBA degrees, which boast versatile applicability and specialization options, help recent college graduates, newer professionals, and experienced executives obtain promotions, qualify for salary increases, and prepare for career transitions or ventures.
+We devote our resources to data-driven analysis of the many aspects of online MBA degrees and programs.
+We strongly believe in the value of MBA degrees because of their potential high return-on-investment for students.
+MBA degrees help recent college graduates, newer professionals, and experienced executives obtain promotions, qualify for salary increases, and prepare for career transitions or ventures.

-According to PayScale, MBA-holders make an average of $20,000 more annually than bachelor’s degree-holders in the same field do.
-Consequently, MBA degrees prove great investments, paying for themselves within a few years.
-We also believe in the demonstrated quality of online MBA degrees, which boast similar academic rigor and student success outcomes to their on-campus equivalents.
+According to PayScale, MBA-holders make an average of $20,000 more annually than bachelor’s degree-holders in the same field.
+We believe in the demonstrated quality of online MBA degrees, which boast similar academic rigor and student success outcomes to their on-campus equivalents.

-Above all else, we focus on online MBAs, because the flexibility of distance learning makes educational advancement and economic mobility accessible to more students.
-Online students can compare curricula, requirements, timelines, and prices to identify the best program fit, without accounting for location and commute.
-Online degree programs make continuing education and career advancement available to students with mobility or transportation issues, caretaking obligations, and daytime jobs.
+We focus on online MBAs because distance learning's flexibility makes educational advancement and economic mobility accessible to more students.
+Online students can compare curricula, requirements, timelines, and prices to identify the best program fit without being restricted by location or commute.
+Online programs make continuing education and career advancement available to students with mobility or transportation issues, caretaking obligations, and daytime jobs.